physicell-training/ws2023/agenda.md

 **last updated:** Sunday, July 9, 2023

-// Events marked "H" are exclusive to accepted hackathon participants.
-All others are publicly accessible.
-Wherever possible, we will post full slides and video recordings for all sessions.

 ## Pre-Workshop Materials and Activities
 To arrive prepared, all workshop participants should work through the pre-workshop materials prior to Monday, July 24th.